waleed4we/python_miniProjects/README.md

 <b>🔐 Crack The Code</b>

-A console-based number guessing game where the player attempts to crack a randomly generated secret code.
+A console-based number guessing game where the player attempts to crack a randomly generated secret code

 <br>